EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 ## PRESENTATION

 😫 The Problem =>
-🚀 No more Git syncing hassles between my desktop and laptop! 🚀
+🚀 No more Git syncing hassles between my desktop and laptop ! 🚀

 Working daily on multiple machines, I was wasting too much time (and mental energy) manually checking if my local repositories were up to date before I started coding.
 The risk of conflicts or working on an outdated version was constant.
 I decided to automate all of this with a client-side automation approach.